emsro/servio/README.md

 [![Tests](https://github.com/emsro/servio/actions/workflows/tests.yml/badge.svg)](https://github.com/emsro/servio/actions/workflows/tests.yml)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/nlohmann/json/master/LICENSE.MIT)

-Open firmware for servomotors written in C++20.
+Open firmware for DC servomotors written in C++20.
-It is designed for small servos with DC motors and potentioemeters as encoders, the intent is that you can buy traditional RC servo and convert it to smart servo with servio hardware and firmware.

-The servo can communicate and send/receive messages, has full feedback loops, and supports following control modes:
- - power - set % of power that should go to the DC motor
- - current - maintain desired current to flow throu the DC motor
- - velocity - maintain desired angular velocity
- - position - maintain desired position
+The FW uses closed control loops, serial communication, and has automatized testing infrastructure.

+# Disclaimer

+The project is in development state, beware that the code still might have problematic bugs.

-# Install
+# Dependencies

-We maintain `Dockerfile` with a setup that can install dependencies of the project and compile the code.
+We maintain `Dockerfile` with installed dependencies for CI.
 Use that to install adequate packages in your system, or you can just use that docker file.

 `Dockerfile` is stored in this repository: https://github.com/emsro/build-env